muhammadnabil9263/muhammadnabil9263/README.md

 ### Hi there, I'm Mohamed-nabil 👋

-## I'm a Student, Engineer , and Junior Backend Developer !!
+## Fullstake developer  (Angular , Django ) !!

 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with companies
-- 🥅 2022 Goals: Contribute more to be senior in my work
+- 🥅 2023 Goals: Contribute more to be senior in my work
-- ⚡ Fun fact: I love to reading and playing football
+- ⚡ Fun fact: I love reading and playing football